-Prerequisite: A basic background in life insurance, such as an agent's license or a general insurance course.
+☐ Prerequisite: A basic background in life insurance, such as an agent's license or a general insurance course.

-Considered in detail are tax considerations, cost factors and funding instruments involved in private pensions, profit sharing plans and tax-deferred annuities.
+Considered in detail are tax considerations, cost factors and funding instruments involved in private pensions, profit sharing funding instruments involved in private pensions, profit sharing plans and tax-deferred annuities.
 This course is part of a series preparing the licensed agent for a Chartered Life Underwriter's qualification examination.